"Spur should be investigated": SA furious that Babel, Ocean Basket owe workers

 Tebogo Mokwena, a dedicated Briefly News current affairs journalist, contributed coverage of international and local social issues like health, corruption, education, unemployment, labour, service delivery protests and heritage in South Africa during his seven years at Daily Sun and Vutivi Business News.

-PRETORIA—The government found that the two Menlyn-based restaurants, Babel Restaurant and Ocean Basket, owed their workers over R1 million in unpaid wages.
+PRETORIA—The government found that two Menlyn-based restaurants, Babel Restaurant and Ocean Basket, owe their workers over R1 million in unpaid wages.

 Restaurants owe workers